Click on a link on the left of this page to see the artworks.

 Laurie currently shows her work in juried shows, and in her private gallery in Port Townsend Washington State, by appointment.

-Click on “About Laurie Riley” for a list of galleries and juried shows where Laurie’s work has been shown.
+Click on “About Laurie Riley” for a list of galleries and juried shows where Laurie’s work has been shown, and for a description of her process.